ttys3/nvim-config/README.md

 - iamcco/markdown-preview.nvim the must have plugin for me
 - plasticboy/vim-markdown better markdown support
 - dhruvasagar/vim-table-mode An awesome automatic table creator & formatter allowing one to create neat tables as you type. dit not found a lua version replacement
-- voldikss/vim-translator maybe I will remove this plugin
-- pwntester/octo.nvim Edit and review GitHub issues and pull requests from the comfort of your favorite editor
 - ekickx/clipboard-image.nvim NeoVim plugin to paste image from clipboard written in lua.
 - and last, Some of my favorite colorschemes: doums/darcula  shaunsingh/nord.nvim sainnhe/edge sainnhe/gruvbox-material hzchirs/vim-material npxbr/gruvbox.nvim olimorris/onedark.nvim dracula/vim